Ruth Stricker Dayton Campus Center, 236

 - Natatorium: The pool configuration allows swimmers and divers to practice simultaneously.
 It also includes an expanded teaching area.

-- Scotty's: Students can gather at the juice bar for a snack or to watch news or sports on the flat-screen TVs.
+- Scotty's: Students can gather at the juice bar for a snack or watch news or sports on the flat-screen TVs.

 - Field House: All-purpose flooring allows for flexible programming for a variety of sports.

 - Health and Wellness: By integrating health and wellness into the facility, the facility helps students develop healthy habits that last for a lifetime.

 MACALESTER ATHLETICS HAS SOMETHING FOR EVERY LEVEL OF COMPETITION

 VARSITY ATHLETICS include baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis, and track and field for men.
 Women's sports include basketball, cross country, soccer, golf, swimming and diving, tennis, track and field, volleyball and water polo.
 Even if you're not on the team, it is still a great time to come out and support them.
 If you can't make it to the game, you can still check out the live web broadcast here.